ElucidataInc/polly-docs/docs/Data Lake.md

 ###Opening the app

-Upon opening the Discover portal on Polly, choose the Depmap data repository.
-The page should look something like this.
+Upon opening the *Discover Insights* module on Polly, choose the *Depmap Data* repository.

 ![Selecting app](../img/DepMapCCLE/image1.png)

-After selecting the Depmap repository, you’ll be able to see a dashboard and the DepMap CCLE app icon.
+After selecting the *Depmap repository*, you’ll be able to see a dashboard and the *DepMap CCLE application* icon.
 The dashboard will give you an overview of the repository, for instance, the information of different cell lines in the  repository, distribution of tissue lineages, metastatic status of samples, etc. among the datasets.

 ![Kibana dashboard](../img/DepMapCCLE/image2.png)

-Click on the below icon to start the DepMap CCLE app.
+Click on the below icon to start the *DepMap CCLE application*.

 ![DepMap icon](../img/DepMapCCLE/image3.png)

-The app will open and you should see the home page which contains two examples describing in brief  usage of the application.
+Once inside the application, you can find two examples on the home page that briefly describes the usage of the application.

 ![App overview](../img/DepMapCCLE/image4.png)

 ###Exploring the DepMap CCLE data lake

-The app provides the functionality to explore the DepMap CCLE data lake.
-We can query the datalake for three different functionalities for different genes in the application.
-Each functionality has a separate tab in left for easy access.
+This application provides the functionality to explore the DepMap CCLE data lake.
+You can query the datalake for three different functionalities for different genes in the application.
+Each functionality has a separate tab on the left for easy access.

 *   Gene Essentiality